RoganDawes/munifying/README.md

 ## Note on pre-release

-In sense of responsible disclosure, I agreed with Logitech, not to publish in-depth content related to CVE-2019-13054 or CVE-2019-13055 (USB based AES key extraction from Texas Instruments based dongles).
+In sense of responsible disclosure, I agreed with Logitech, not to publish in-depth content related to CVE-2019-13054 or CVE-2019-13055 (USB based AES key extraction from Texas Instruments based dongles) before the respective patch is released in August 2019.

-The pre-release is only provided in binary form (pre-compiled for Linux, x64).
+**The munifying pre-release is only provided in binary form (pre-compiled for Linux, x64) and is fairly limited.**

+So why bother ?

-For Unifying devices, CVE-2019-13052 exists.
-This vulnerability covers AES key derivation based on a sniffed device pairing (or re-pairing). **This vulnerability will not be fixed.** Although, AES key extraction is currently disabled, `munifying` could be used to unpair and pair devices.
-In conjunction with `LOGITacker` or `mjackit` this allows AES key sniffing, using passive RF monitoring.
-For Unifying receivers, unpairing and re-pairing could be done with the official Unifying software. **Logitech SPOTLIGHT and R500 presentation clickers have an undocumented pairing functionality, which ultimately could be used to replicate CVE-2019-13052 for those presentation remotes, too**
+For Unifying devices CVE-2019-13052 covers AES key derivation based on a sniffed device pairing (or re-pairing).
+**This vulnerability will not be addressed by Logitech.** Although, direct USB AES key extraction is currently disabled, `munifying` could be used to unpair and pair devices.
+In conjunction with `LOGITacker` or `mjackit` this allows AES key sniffing during pairing, using passive RF monitoring.
+For Unifying receivers, unpairing and re-pairing could, of course, be done with the official Unifying software. **But Logitech SPOTLIGHT and R500 presentation clickers provide undocumented pairing functionality, which ultimately could be used to replicate CVE-2019-13052 for those presentation remotes, too.
+Munifying is capable to put the respective receivers into pairing mode.**

-In order to re-pair an R500/SPOTLIGHT:
+In order to re-pair an R500/SPOTLIGHT device to its receiver:

 1) Unpair the device from the receiver with `munifying unpairall`
 2) Set the receiver to pairing mode `munifying pair`